 For more information on Oil and Gas development in Idaho, please visit the Idaho Department of Lands website at www.ogcc.idaho.gov.

-Idaho has two combined-cycle combustion turbine (CCCT) plants in Idaho; the Langley Gulch Plant in New Plymouth, owned and operated by Idaho Power, and the Lancaster Plant near Rathdrum, owner and operated by Rathdrum, LLC with a power purchase agreement with Avista.
+Idaho has two combined-cycle combustion turbine (CCCT) plants in Idaho; the Langley Gulch Plant in New Plymouth, owned and operated by Idaho Power, and the Lancaster Plant near Rathdrum, owned and operated by Rathdrum, LLC with a power purchase agreement with Avista.

 Idaho also has several simple-cycle combustion turbine (SCCT) plants, also know as peaker plants, throughout Idaho.
 Idaho Power owns and operates the Danskin and Bennett Mountain plants near Mountain Home, while Avista owns and operates the Rathdrum plant near Rathdrum.